eshlomo1/Azure-Monitor-Ninja-Training/README.md

 ### Advanced Topics

-* Module : Automating and integrating
+* Module 12: Automating and integrating

-* Module : Roadmap - since it requires an NDA, contact your Microsoft contact for details.
+* Module 13: Third-Patry Integration

-* Module : Where to go next?
+* Module 14: Roadmap and Where to go next?

 ### LABS